Why Should I Apply for Disability in College?

 Early registration is such a life saver because as a type 1, we especially need time for things like breakfast, lunch, sleep and time to make sure that our numbers are in check.
 Nothing is worse than not scheduling a lunch break in college.
 Talk about hangry.
 Just don’t do it to yourself.
 Register for disability services.

 First off, please know that you are not taking advantage of anything or anyone by signing up for these accommodations.
 Type 1 is a hard disease, so know that and believe that you are not abusing the system or getting any special, unnecessary treatment.
 You are worthy of all of these things, so don’t let anyone make you feel otherwise.
 It was hard for me to accept it because I am independent and didn’t want anyone feeling bad for me, but you will thank yourself when you have a week of bad numbers before an important test, a professor that just doesn’t seem to understand, or are just dealing with the daily stresses of college life.
 Bad things may not happen, and I am fortunate to have not had to miss class, reschedule a test, or get an excused absence because of T1D, but I know several people who have.
 Cover your bases!

-- Join (or start) a CDN chapter, a group just for college students who have or have been influenced by Type 1 (at UGA, our chapter is called Dawgs for Diabetes)
+- Join (or start) a chapter of The Diabetes Link, a group just for college students who have or have been impacted by type 1 diabetes (at UGA, our chapter is called Dawgs for Diabetes)

-The College Diabetes Network (CDN) is a non-profit organization, whose mission is to provide innovative peer based programs which connect and empower students and young professionals to thrive with diabetes.
-To connect with other young adults, or to find out more, sign-up for more information HERE.
+The Diabetes Link is a non-profit organization, whose mission is to provide innovative peer-based programs which connect and empower students and young professionals to thrive with diabetes.